goncalo-oliveira/channels/README.md

 | Run at any point in the pipeline       | Run at the end of the pipeline            |
 | Single adapter for forwarded data type | Multiple handlers for forwarded data type |

-## Enumerable type mutation and sequence order
+## Enumerable Type Handling

-Before version *0.10*, the base middleware split the execution of `IEnumerable<T>` <--> `T` spreads into multiple tasks.
-The reason behind this was to improve the speed of execution, however, this also meant that the order of execution was not guaranteed.
+When middleware produces an `IEnumerable<T>` and the next middleware component consumes `T`, each item is processed sequentially, guaranteeing that the order of execution is preserved.

-Starting from version *0.10*, the base middleware executes `IEnumerable<T>` <--> `T` spreads sequentially, guaranteeing the order of execution.
-This decision was made because on most cases, the performance gain was negligible and the task spawning caused some confusion to implementors.
+This ensures predictable behavior while keeping middleware composition flexible.

 ## Writing to Channel Output